jai38/Smile-Pay/README.md

 <p>
 Steps to implement:
-•	Main Page: SmilePay will give two options i.e SIGNUP AND LOGIN.
+-	[Main Page: SmilePay will give two options i.e SIGNUP AND LOGIN.]
-•	Signup: All user details are being stored in database.
+-	[Signup: All user details are being stored in database.]
-•	Live Face Capture: Co-ordinates of face are Encoded.
+-	[Live Face Capture: Co-ordinates of face are Encoded.]
-•	Login: Particular details are being compared from the pipeline.
+-	[Login: Particular details are being compared from the pipeline.]
-•	Live Face Detecting: Stored encodings are matched with live face co-ordinates.
+-	[Live Face Detecting: Stored encodings are matched with live face co-ordinates.]
-•	Payment Successful: Transaction is done.
+-	[Payment Successful: Transaction is done.]
-•	Payment Unsuccessful: Retry option for 3 times, after that account is blocked.
+-	[Payment Unsuccessful: Retry option for 3 times, after that account is blocked.]
 </p>